Jennifer Leslie Gray Golick, Ph.D.

 “This is Jacob.
 I was very sad to hear about Jennifer.
 She was an amazing woman who helped so many of us.
 I was hoping to talk to you about doing something for her family.
-I think it would be really nice for them to hear from the boys who have been through Muir Wood.
+I think it would be really nice for them to hear from the teens who have been through Muir Wood.
 I was hoping to get short letters written from as many alumni as possible talking about how she affected our lives.
 I think it would be nice for them to know how many lives she changed.
 I send my condolences to everybody at Muir Wood.”

 – Jacob S., Muir Wood alumnus

 “We were so saddened to learn about the tragic loss of Jennifer Golick.
 Our deepest sympathies go out to her family and to you and the Muir Wood family.